 Instructed as Prosecution junior in an allegation of murder.
 Led by Robert Smith QC.

 Nick defended an individual facing multiple counts of inciting racial hatred relating to his prominent role in organising at speaking at demonstrations in the Sunderland area.
 The Crown relied on evidence of his links to far right organisations and attendance at demonstrations across the country.
 After a 14 day trial the defendant was acquitted of one count and the jury was discharged in relation to the remaining counts.

 Nick’s client was said to have been at the heart of a conspiracy to possess a firearm with intent to endanger life.
 The prosecution case relied on the evidence of a participating informant and there were significant disclosure issues.
 However, the case against him was stopped at the close of the prosecution’s case, the trial Judge ruling that there was insufficient evidence to support the prosecution case.
 The remaining defendants were convicted at the end of the trial.
 Led by Robert Woodcock QC.

 Instructed by the Crown Prosecution Service Complex Casework Unit as disclosure counsel in a series of trials involving the sexual exploitation of vulnerable young women and girls in the West End of Newcastle.
 Nick was responsible for reviewing all unused material, including intelligence and third party material.
 The series of trials attracted significant local and national media attention.
 Led by John Elvidge QC of Dere Street Barristers.

-Instructed on behalf of Defendant who fell foul of the provisions of s110 of the Power of Criminal Courts (Sentencing) Act 2000 – minimum sentence of 7 years imprisonment for third strike possession of Class A drug with intent to supply.
+Instructed on behalf of Defendant who fell foul of the provisions of section 110 of the Power of Criminal Courts (Sentencing) Act 2000 – (minimum sentence of 7 years imprisonment for third strike possession of Class A drug with intent to supply).